 The SSA will calculate your work credits and potential benefits on an individual basis.
 You can get an estimate of what benefits you might receive at their website, www.ssa.gov/mystatement.

 The Definition of Disability

 To qualify for Social Security disability payments, you must have a medical condition, either a physical or mental impairment, that has prevented you from working or will prevent you from working for at least 12 months or end in death.

 Your condition must be considered severe, meaning that it interferes with basic work-related activities.
 The Social Security Administration keeps a list of medical conditions that are considered so severe that you would automatically qualify for benefits.
 If your condition is not on this list, then the Administration will decide whether your condition is equally as severe as those on the list.

-In making your disability determination, the Social Security Administration will look at whether your condition interferes with and prevents you from doing the work you previously did.
+In making your disability determination, the SSA will look at whether your condition interferes with and prevents you from doing the work you previously did.
 They will also look at whether you are able to do any other type of work.